LituRout/SiameseFC-DSR/README.md

 - - - -
 WACV published Paper : <https://ieeexplore.ieee.org/document/8354224>

 The code in this repository is built upon the work done by Luca Bertinetto et al. in "Fully-Convolutional Siamese Networks for Object Tracking".
-We thank Luca and his co-authors for making their code publicly available.
+We thank Luca and his co-authors for making their code public.
 It helped us build the baseline for participating in the visual object tracking challenge.
-The code in this repository is expected to reproduce the experimental results of our WACV paper.
-In contrast to their approach, the proposed contributions have been clearly highlighted [here](https://arxiv.org/abs/1709.06057).
-For successful execution of our tracker `SiameseFC-DSR`, please follow the instructions given below.
+It is expected to reproduce the results reported in our WACV [paper](https://arxiv.org/abs/1709.06057).
+For execution of our tracker `SiameseFC-DSR`, please follow the instructions given below.
 - - - -
 SiameseFC-DSR
 - - - -